ridowana-tabassum/ridowana-tabassum/README.md

 ## About Me
 - 🎓 Computer Science and Engineering graduate from Notre Dame University Bangladesh
-- 💡 Passionate about AI, Data Science, and Innovation
+- 💡 Passionate about AI, ML, Data Science and Innovation

 ## Technical Skills
 ### Languages